elliotchance/c2go/README.md

-If you're looking for where to start I can suggest [finding a simple C program](http://www.programmingsimplified.com/c-program-examples) (like the other examples) that do not successfully translate into Go.
+If you're looking for where to start I can suggest [finding a simple C program](http://www.programmingsimplified.com/c-program-examples) (like the other examples) that does not successfully translate into Go.

 Or, if you don't want to do that you can submit it as an issue so that it can be picked up by someone else.